Andrew Roberts, Baron Roberts of Belgravia: Churchill biography

-In 2018, Roberts produced a biography of Churchill entitled Churchill: Walking with Destiny.
-Dovetailing with Roberts' previous work on the Second World War and its related major figures, the book received praise from a number of publications.
-For the Financial Times, Toni Barber wrote: "Anecdotes sparkle like gems throughout Roberts’s book, an exhaustive but fluent text that draws on a wider range of sources than the typical Churchill biography."
+In 2018 Roberts produced a biography of Churchill entitled Churchill: Walking with Destiny.
+Dovetailing with Roberts's previous work on the Second World War and its related major figures, the book received praise from a number of publications.
+For the Financial Times, Toni Barber wrote: "Anecdotes sparkle like gems throughout Roberts's book, an exhaustive but fluent text that draws on a wider range of sources than the typical Churchill biography."
 In The Observer, Andrew Rawnsley included the book among the 'Books of the Year' and said that "Roberts triumphed over my scepticism with his riveting account of the extraordinary life of the most remarkable individual to have lived at No 10."

 For The New York Times, Richard Aldous commented: "All told, it must surely be the best single-volume biography of Churchill yet written."
 The National Book Review said that the book was "widely praised as the best single-volume biography of Winston Churchill ever written", and added that Roberts "draws on previously unavailable journals and notes for the robust, engrossing, and nuanced history of the great British leader."